 What’s most interesting about facelifts is that nobody wants one.
 We look for facelift replacements, shortcuts or other ways to avoid the dreaded procedure.
-These include facelifts in a bottle, laser facelifts, liquid facelifts, thread lifts, stem cell facelifts and shortened scar face lifts, among other procedures.
+These include facelifts in a bottle, laser facelifts, liquid facelifts, thread lifts, growth factor facelifts and shortened scar face lifts, among other procedures.

 What works?
 What should you avoid?
 Let’s take a look.

 Four ways you can actually avoid facelift surgery.

 First, let’s talk about the real ways to avoid a facelift, or at least extend the time before you need one.

 - Live healthy.
 It’s the advice of your doctor, life coach, trainer and your own common sense.
 And you know what?
 They’re onto something.
 A healthy lifestyle will do a lot to help you retain a youthful appearance.
 That means eating well from a variety of healthy choices, drinking a lot (mostly water), exercising regularly, and getting plenty of sleep.